 Debt Relief Orders

-To apply for bankruptcy, you will have to pay a £680 fee; however, your debts will be wiped away and a creditor cannot force you to make a repayment.
+To apply for bankruptcy, you will have to pay a 680 fee; however, your debts will be wiped away and a creditor cannot force you to make a repayment.
 If you own your own home, it may be sold to cover the debt and some of your personal assets (such as a car or luxury item) could be taken away.
 Your pension savings could also be taken away, but you will be able to keep certain household items and an affordable amount to live on.
 However, you might need the help of a bankruptcy solicitor similar to those found in Muldoon Britton to go ahead with the proceedings to help you.

 Bankruptcy will, however, affect your credit rating and could impact your immigration status.
 However, you will be free from debt to start a new life without the financial burden hanging over your head.